The Louvre Pulls 'Explicit' Sculpture Of Two Buildings Getting Busy

 Case in point: a sculpture called “Domestikator,” by the collective Atelier Van Lieshout, was just pulled from an upcoming exhibition at The Louvre in Paris for being “sexually explicit,” according to The New York Times.

 The piece, slated to go on view in the Louvre’s Tuileries Gardens as part of a public art program, is a 40-foot-tall sculpture of one orange, blocky building mounting another orange, blocky building from behind.
-It’s sexual, sure, but very abstract.
+A statement describing the work explains that the bottom building is an abstracted animal form, making the sexual encounter between them an act of bestiality.
+It’s sexual, sure, but very nonrepresentational.
 It’s no more NSFW than a raunchy doodle of two stick figures or a mischievous arrangement of Legos.

 Joep van Lieshout, the founder of Atelier Van Lieshout, was similarly befuddled by the museum’s decision.
 “The piece itself, it’s not really very explicit,” he told the Times.
 “It’s a very abstracted shape.
 There are no genitals; it’s pretty innocent.”